-While Pre-Planning Was Limited, Ombudsperson Investigation Finds Speed of Provincial Government Delivery of Social Assistance Cheques During 2024 Postal Strike Was Reasonable
+While Pre-Planning Was Limited, Ombudsman Investigation Finds Speed of Provincial Government Delivery of Social Assistance Cheques During 2024 Postal Strike Was Reasonable the Office of the Ombudsperson.

-The BC Ombudsperson released a report today outlining the results of his office's investigation into the Ministry of Social Development and Poverty Reduction's distribution of income and disability assistance cheques during the 2024 Canada Post strike.
+The BC Ombudsman released a report today outlining the results of his office's investigation into the Ministry of Social Development and Poverty Reduction's distribution of income and disability assistance cheques during the 2024 Canada Post strike.

 The report, [Stamp of Approval: Delivering income and assistance cheques during a postal strike](#), finds that while imperfect, the ministry's response to the strike was satisfactory and assistance payments were delivered in a timely manner.
-Read the [report](#) from the Office of the Ombudsperson.
+Read the [report](#) from